luisdalmolin/luisdalmolin.dev/content/blog/laravel-testing-if-event-listener-is-registered.md

 ---
-title: "Testing if Event Listeners are attached to events in Laravel"
+title: "Testing if event listeners are attached to events in Laravel"
 date: 2020-09-03T16:31:30-03:00
 draft: false
 type: post